OPINION

 For more in-depth business insights, analytical CRMs evaluate data to enhance decision-making and strategies.
 Each type has its features and advantages and choosing the right one depends on the specific needs and goals of the healthcare provider.

-Role of Data in CRM
+Data in Healthcare CRM

 Data is the cornerstone of any CRM system.
 In healthcare, CRM utilizes patient data to provide a holistic view of a patient.
 This includes historical health information, current health status, preferences, and future healthcare needs.